Naandalist/web-calculator/README.md

-## Welcome to Naandalist's github page
+## Calculator Web App

-# Calculator App with HTML, CSS, and JavaScript
+# with HTML, CSS, and JavaScript

 Develop a web calculator application to complete task from wegodev